 This activity is the perfect follow-up for the preceding intervention, shown directly above.
 This strategy tests students ability to speak the language they will need on our high tech planet.
 Ask students to translate these high tech terms that will be needed for employment and daily life: ISM, SSL, spoofing, protocol, PDF.
 After discussing the answers with students, help your participants determine if they are ready now to speak the language on our high tech planet, or if they need to stay in school longer.

 Here are the answers: ISM is an Information Systems Manager, and a very fast-growing job, as well as the person you need to help you with problems with your computer and internet connection.
 SSL is the abbreviation used to denote a secure internet connection that protects your credit card number from being stolen.
 Spoofing means being tricked on the internet, usually by a bogus email that appears to be from your bank or credit card company.
-Protocol is the specific set of communication rules that govern computer use, like FTP for uploading files, and http for creating websites.
+Protocol is the specific set of communication rules that govern computer use, like FTP for uploading files, and https for creating websites.
 PDF is an abbreviation for the type of file that is the most common way to

 share documents on the internet, including resumes and job applications.